mcellteam/mcell/libmcell/documentation/generated/introspection.rst

   | have always orientation set to Orientation.NONE.

 * | **pos2d**: Vec2 = None
   | Set only for surface molecules.
+Position on a wall in UV coordinates
+  | relative to the triangle of the wall.

 * | **geometry_object**: GeometryObject = None
   | Set only for surface molecules.